HWeber-tech/emp_proving_ground_v1/docs/operations/runbooks/drift_sentry_response.md

 # Drift Sentry response

-The drift sentry runbook activates when Page–Hinkley or rolling variance thresholds breach the guardrails defined in `src/operations/sensory_drift.py`.
-The readiness stack now raises a `drift_sentry` component inside the operational readiness snapshot and dispatches alert categories `sensory.drift*` and `operational.drift_sentry` whenever the severity reaches WARN or ALERT.
+The drift sentry runbook activates when Page–Hinkley or rolling variance thresholds breach the guardrails defined in `src/operations/sensory_drift.py` for sensory dimensions or the belief/regime metrics processed by `src/operations/drift_sentry.py`.
+The readiness stack now raises a `drift_sentry` component inside the operational readiness snapshot and dispatches alert categories `sensory.drift*`, `understanding.drift_sentry`, and `operational.drift_sentry` whenever the severity reaches WARN or ALERT.
 Use this playbook to decide whether to pause promotions, adjust thresholds, or escalate to adaptation leads.